 We recognize that middle school students are beginning to ask questions—big questions—about the world in which they live and their part in it.

-Middle school students also want to know that they are not alone.
-So, the middle school years at Dayspring Christian Academy are focused on student engagement.
+Middle school students want to know that they are not alone.
+So, the middle school years (grades 6-8) at Dayspring Christian Academy in Lancaster, PA are focused on student engagement.
 We want students to know that their education is their property— a part of them that they will take with them for the rest of their lives.
 Since we view and teach education as an avenue to know God Himself, a student’s educational journey exists to find his or her place of effectiveness in God’s Kingdom.
 This makes education so exciting!

 In middle school, students begin to have a variety of subjects and teachers, all the while needing the stability and structure that provide a foundation to everyday learning experiences.
 To accommodate this transition, 6th-grade teachers often use similar classroom routines and procedures so that middle school students are not overwhelmed with many, many new practices to learn.